-Using the Long Method of shadow boxing, the boxer practicesand straight punches, shuffling their feet to rock their body backwards and forwards.
-Alternatively, the short method of shadow boxing is a way of practicing close body punches, with the fighter using a side-to-side motion to move the body from left to right in order to practice the technique of and short boxing.
+Using the Long Method, you practice jabs and straight punches, shuffling your feet to rock your body backwards and forwards.
+Alternatively, the short method of shadow boxing is a way of practicing close body punches, with you using a side-to-side motion to move the body from left to right, to practice the technique of slipping and short boxing.

 Why do boxers train with punch bags?